AltaricaAssociation/altarica-model-collection/README.md

 This library includes:

 - **Training models**
-  Models used in courses, tutorials, and hands-on sessions to teach the AltaRica 3.0 language, safety modelling, risk assessment, and model-based dependability analysis.
+  Small and easy-to-understand models used in courses, tutorials, and hands-on sessions.
+  These models are **not fully documented yet**, but they are designed to be simple and intuitive for learning the basics of AltaRica 3.0, safety modelling, risk assessment, and model-based dependability analysis.

 - **Research models**
   Models developed and published in **scientific papers**, illustrating real case studies or methodological advances.

-- **Reference examples**
-  Classic benchmark models and simplified systems used as demonstrations.
+  Each research model is provided together with its **associated scientific article** (reference or link when available), enabling reproducibility and deeper understanding.

 All models are provided as **open-access resources** for education, research, and community contributions.